romeosarkar10x/experiments/content/example.md

 date: "2025-03-28"
 params:
     readTime: "5 min"
-    author:
+    author: "romeosarkar10x"
-        name: "Romeo Sarkar"
-        imageUrl: "/profile-photos/romeosarkar10x.jpeg"
+tags:
+    - linux
+    - system-programming
+    - c
+    - network-programming
 ---

-# This is the page title!

-## Heading H2

-Some content

-## Heading H2

-Another content

-## Heading 😂 H2

-Some more content

-## Heading H2 2

-I am a paragraph in Markdown with line wrapping so it fits this width.
-I am a continuation of the first paragraph as there is no empty line before me.

-I am in the second paragraph.

-I am the third one.
-Even thought there are two line breaks before me, this does not create any newline characters.
-After me there are two spaces before the newline character.

-## Another heading H2

-#Just a tag
-\# Not a Heading

-### List:

-- This is a list element
-- This is another element

-* This is gadha
-* This is another gadha

-- This is yet another element
-- This is a plus list

-### Numbered List:

-1. Point 1
-2. Point 2
-3. Point 3 with Subpoints
-    1. Subpoint 1
-    - Gadha
-    - Pig
-    2. Subpoint 2
-    3. Gadha Again

-### Code block
+# this is the page title!

+## heading h2

+some content

+## heading h2

+another content

+## heading 😂 h2

+some more content

+## heading h2 2

+i am a paragraph in markdown with line wrapping so it fits this width. i am a continuation of the first paragraph as there is no empty line before me.

+i am in the second paragraph.

+i am the third one. even thought there are two line breaks before me, this does not create any newline characters. after me there are two spaces before the newline character.

+## another heading h2

+#just a tag
+\# not a heading

+### list:

+- this is a list element
+- this is another element

+* this is gadha
+* this is another gadha

+- this is yet another element
+- this is a plus list

+### numbered list:

+1. point 1
+2. point 2
+3. point 3 with subpoints
+    1. subpoint 1
+    - gadha
+    - pig
+    2. subpoint 2
+    3. gadha again

+### code block

 ```bash
 echo hello world this is a test line. we will make it a very very very very long line so, that we can test the limits of a single line in a code block. hope this helps!